jpegleg/k3s-dragon-eggs/README.md

 Microk8s is easier than k3s and works in more situations.
 The downside/feature of microk8s is that it is installed via snap, which makes it easy to install on any GNU/linux distro, but there is some lack of control over the snap itself.
-Despite the "vendor managed" nature of microk8s, it handles calico better than k3s (uses it by default), and has many ready to use features.
+Despite the "vendor managed" nature of microk8s, it handles calico better than k3s (microk8s calico CNI plugin by with default install currently), and has many ready to use features.
 When I build microk8s clusters I typically enable wireguard and DSR patches (as seen in the metarc alias' `dsron` and `cwireon`) in addition to the one used here and with k3s `ebpfon`.

 K3S has a nice secrets encryption mechanism, also included in this template.
 K3S is perhaps easier to customize the API storage.